Standing on the Ledge — Chapter 3 continues

 - Need-guidance: legal/financial advice, nonprofit credit counselling, mentors who’ve been there.

-And if it helps, I keep the calls small and scripted.
-One topic.
-One question.
-One next step.
-That’s it.
+If it helps, keep the calls small and scripted: one topic, one question, one next step.

 Step 5 — Find the leaks (the friction audit, but for money)

-I’ve done “friction audits” in other parts of my life—identifying the tiny, repeating drains that quietly wreck momentum.
+I’ve done friction audits in other parts of life — identifying the tiny, repeating drains that quietly wreck momentum.
 Money has those too.

 - small convenience spending that adds up under stress